 - Cooking for two?
 This recipe is easy to halve!

-- Looking for a low carb or keto recipe?
-Omit the potatoes and substitute additional vegetables.
+- Make it low carb or keto.
+Omit the potatoes and substitute diced turnips, cauliflower, or another vegetable.

-- Don’t want to mess with fresh herbs?
+- Use dry herbs instead of fresh.
+Don’t want to mess with fresh herbs?
 Substitute one tablespoon of dry Italian seasoning for the garlic, rosemary, and thyme.

 Make Ahead Ideas